jennnnyguo410/Phase1-Final-Project/README.md

 A form is provided at the bottom of the page to input the game's information.
 After submitting the form, a POST request is made to add the game to the database.

-5. Filtering Feature:
-Users can set filters to select games to be displayed based on the game platform, genre, and release date.
-Once a filter is set, only games that meet the filter criteria are displayed.
-> POST